nop33/si/src/content/project/agenda-research-practice-longterm-governance/index.md

 ---
+title: "An Agenda for Research and Practice in Longterm Governance"
+subtitle: ""
 seo:
   title: ""
   description: ""
-header:
-  title: "An Agenda for Research and Practice in Longterm Governance"
-  subtitle: ""
 card:
   title: ""
   description: ""